 Restoring Hope, One Mentor At A Time

-Back in August, STORY partnered with the Virginia Mentoring Partnership to host an AmeriCorps VISTA.
-For the past six months, our VISTA has been hard at work developing a mentoring program that would best reflect current research by experts in the field of child development.
+Back in August 2017, STORY partnered with the Virginia Mentoring Partnership to host an AmeriCorps VISTA.
+For the past year, our VISTA has been hard at work developing a mentoring program that would best reflect current research by experts in the field of child development.
 In March, the STORY Mentoring Program launched, matching each child with their own mentor.
-Match pairs meet with each other at the Thomas Rolfe Community Center twice per month for structured activities designed to foster creative expression, scientific discovery, and civic engagement.
-Throughout the program, mentors develop close, healthy relationships with their mentees.
-Youth benefit by having a supportive non-parent adult in their life, improving academic performance and life-long prospects for achievement.
+Throughout the program, mentors developed close, healthy relationships with their mentees.
+Youth benefited by having a supportive non-parent adult in their life, improving academic performance and life-long prospects for achievement.

 Girls’ Night at the Virginia Museum of Science